otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 The Prekey Server must have these capabilities:

-- Receive a Client Profile, Prekey Profiles and a set of Prekey Messages, and store them by the corresponding identity.
+- Receive a Client Profile, a Prekey Profile and a set of Prekey Messages, and store them by the corresponding identity.
 Inform that this operation have failed or has been successful.
 - Deliver Prekey Ensembles previously stored.